codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 %}

-### Ingress-based Hybrid GitOps runtime architecture
+### Ingress-based Hybrid GitOps Runtime architecture
-Ingress-based runtimes use ingress controllers to control communication between the GitOps Runtime in the customer cluster and the Codefresh GitOps Platform.
-Ingress-based runtimes are optimal when the cluster with the GitOps Runtime is exposed to the internet.
+Ingress-based Runtimes use ingress controllers to control communication between the GitOps Runtime in the customer cluster and the Codefresh GitOps Platform.
+Ingress-based Runtimes are optimal when the cluster with the GitOps Runtime is exposed to the internet.